liwenwu-amazon/reinvent2018-NET410/kops-kubenet-demo/README.md

 - Service of type NodePort is a ClusterIP service with an additional capability:
   - It is reachable at the IP address of the node
-  - It is reachable via assigne cluster IP
+  - It is reachable via assigned cluster IP

 ```
 [ec2-user@ip-172-31-25-39 ~]$ kubectl create -f reinvent2018-NET410/kops-kubenet-demo/configFiles/serviceNodePort.yaml